About the Ordinance

-Martin County has adopted lawn fertilizer controls that restricts phosphorus and nitrogen all year long.
-Martin County’s strong fertilizer ordinance has served as a model for over forty other communities along the Indian River Lagoon to adopt.
-The fertilizer restrictions aim to reduce the amount of harmful nutrients entering local water bodies, a crucial step towards improving and maintaining water and habitat quality.
+In 2011, Martin County adopted lawn fertilizer controls that restrict phosphorus and nitrogen all year long.
+Martin County’s strong fertilizer ordinance has served as a model for over 40 other communities along the Indian River Lagoon.
+Fertilizer restrictions aim to reduce the amount of harmful nutrients entering local water bodies, a crucial step toward improving and maintaining water and habitat quality.